ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		requiredContent: 'abbr'
 	} );

-Rule `requiredContent: 'abbr'` means that **Abbreviation** button requires `<abbr>` tag to be enabled to work.
-Otherwise, all the features brought by the plugin will be disabled.
+Rule `requiredContent: 'abbr'` means that the **Abbreviation** button requires `<abbr>` tag to be enabled to work.
+Otherwise, the feature will be disabled.
 This makes sense because inserting and managing abbreviations in an editor that discards this kind of content is pointless.

 Now let's consider another configuration that brings our plugin back to life by accepting `<abbr>` back again: